Duke-AIPI-LLM-Course/assignment-3-owais-kamdar/README.md

 ```

 ### 3. Set up .env file with postgres key and openai apikey
-Use connection string from supabase in python (direct connection)
+Use connection string from supabase in python (session pooler)
 ```
 openai_key = xxxx
 postgres_url = xxx